MadiMalik/ET6-foundations-group-30/.github/ISSUE_TEMPLATE/meeting_agenda.md

 ---
 name: meeting agenda
 about: A template issue for planning meetings
-title: "Agenda: __"
+title: 'Agenda: __'
-labels: agenda
+labels: ''
+assignees: ''

 ---

 <!-- Make your issue easy to find: